 Understanding composer.json and composer.lock

 September 01, 2025When working with PHP projects, dependency management is one of the most critical aspects of maintaining a stable and consistent codebase.
-Composer is the de facto dependency manager for PHP, and at its core, it relies on two key files: composer.json
+Composer is the de facto dependency manager for PHP, and at its core, it relies on two key files: composer.json and composer.lock.

-What is composer.json
+What is composer.json?

-file is the manifest of your project.
+The composer.json file is the manifest of your project.
 It describes the dependencies your project requires, as well as metadata about the project itself.

 Key purposes: